AdobeDocs/id-service.en/help/library/function-vars/idsyncattachiframeonwindowload.md

 ---
-description: An optional, Boolean flag that controls how the Experience Cloud ID service loads the ID synchronization iFrame.
+description: An optional, Boolean flag that controls how the Experience Platform Identity Service loads the ID synchronization iFrame.
 keywords: ID Service
-seo-description: An optional, Boolean flag that controls how the Experience Cloud ID service loads the ID synchronization iFrame.
+seo-description: An optional, Boolean flag that controls how the Experience Platform Identity Service loads the ID synchronization iFrame.
 seo-title: idSyncAttachIframeOnWindowLoad
 title: idSyncAttachIframeOnWindowLoad
 uuid: aa2c2fa4-2cab-4e08-8d35-729a6c3e459a